-4 PlanetLab Implementation
+6 PlanetLab Implementation

-In this section we present the construction details of our experiment.
+In this section we present our experiment on the Planetlab platform.
 First we provide a description of the PlanetLab platform and then we present the parameters we considered and the scenarios we run for our implementations.

-4.1 The PlanetLab Platform
+6.1 The PlanetLab Platform

 PlanetLab is an overlay network infrastructure which is available as a testbed for computer networking and distributed systems research.
 As of September 2011, PlanetLab is composed of 1075 machines, provided by academic and industry institutions, at 525 locations worldwide.
 Malicious and buggy services can affect the communication infrastructure and the nodes performance; therefore, strict terms and conditions for providing security and stability in the PlanetLab are enforced.
-Nodes may be installed or rebooted at any time, turning their disk into a temporary form of storage, providing no guarantee regarding their reliability.
+Nodes may be installed or rebooted at